CodeHub-UGA/Concepts/Applications/Web Development/README.md

 Pros and Cons of each: [Which To Choose](https://medium.com/techmagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) </br></br>

 ## Back-Ends</br>
+When it comes to the backend a good place to start is by looking into databases; look up the pros and cons of different database structures, when to use them and how this affects scalability.
+From there I would look into different backend programming languages (listed below), then frameworks for said langueges (also listed below).
+At that point, combine what you learned to build a simple RESTful API.
+The API is what connects the backend to the front end and as such, is a fundamental aspect of all web development.

 ### Servers and Hoasting</br>
  - Shared Hosting</br>
  - Cloud Hosting</br>